Minneapolis College’s Equity Statement

 In this moment of unprecedented unrest for the City of Minneapolis and the greater Twin Cities area from which we draw the students we serve, the leadership of Minneapolis College would like to reaffirm our commitment to equity, inclusion and supporting the success of all of our community members.

 For many, recent events may be singularly about the unlawful killing of George Floyd.
 Others of us are primarily concerned with safety for ourselves, loved ones, neighborhoods and landmarks or frustrated for those who have suffered from impacts of the social unrest.
 For those of us deeply invested in social justice, the events may represent the hijacking of peaceful protesting or co-opting of a liberation movement.
-The perspectives regarding the events of this week are nearly as numerous as are the residents of our tired cities.
+The perspectives regarding recent events are nearly as numerous as are the residents of our tired cities.

 Many may be currently struggling to meet basic needs, to find transportation, to find a place to buy food, diapers and other necessities.
 Anonymous notes, hate crimes and threats stoke fear in these neighborhoods and reach beyond city boundaries into the surrounding suburbs.
 Anti-racist activists and those more oriented on public safety struggle to grasp one another’s positions.